cle-b/httpdbg/README.md

 ```
 usage: pyhttpdbg [-h] [--port PORT] [--version] [--keep-up | --force-quit]
-                 [--console | --pytest | --script]
+                 [--console | --module MODULE | --script SCRIPT]

 httdbg - a very simple tool to debug HTTP(S) client requests

 options:
   -h, --help            show this help message and exit
+  --version, -v         print the httpdbg version

   --port PORT, -p PORT  the web interface port

-  --version, -v         print the httpdbg version

   --keep-up, -k         keep the server up even if the requests have been read
   --force-quit, -q      stop the server even if the requests have not been read

-  --console             run a python console
+  --console             run a python console (default)
+  --module MODULE, -m MODULE
-  --pytest              run pytest (the next args are passed to pytest as is)
+                        run library module as a script (the next args are passed to pytest as is)
-  --script              run the script that follows this arg (the next args are passed to the script as is)
+  --script SCRIPT       run a script (the next args are passed to the script as is)
 ```

 ### web interace